mxenabled/ice_cube_model/README.md

 - This gem is a work-in-progress.
 - `occurrences_between` is the only method currently supported.
 - Does not yet support all recurrence options.
 More coming.
+- Does not support inheritance. with_repeat_params called on child classes will mess with parent class' mappings.

 ## todo
 - Add more examples to specs and README
 - Add ability to do Nth types of repeats (e.g. last friday of the month, first and third tuesday of every month).
 These are supported by ice_cube.
+- Add support for repeat_end_date
+- Add support for inheritance
+- Add support for time
+- Allow mapping of a single cron expression (string) field, rather than individual fields.
+- split out cron expression mapping to a separate gem `ice_cube_cron`